kirkpsmith/rfb-dev-kit/README.md

 - Maximize off-the-shelf component and material availability.
 - Impervious graphite or polymer-graphite composite materials are hard to source.
 Instead we use graphite foil, which is affordable, easily sourceable and works well enough to perform cycling experiments at this scale.
 - No flow fields.
-We use flow-through graphite felt porous electrodes, and the design is parametric to handle differents thicknesses
+We use flow-through graphite felt porous electrodes, and the design is parametric to handle different thicknesses
-- No machining of graphite and minimizing machining of plastic.
+- No milling of graphite or plastic.

 ## Repository Structure

 - `CAD` directory: FreeCAD and KiCAD design files
     - `FreeCAD` directory: FreeCAD files
     - `KiCAD` directory: KiCAD project files
-    - `exports` directory: files for manufacturing cell components
+    - `exports` directory: files for manufacturing components and rendering documentation
     - `imports` directory: files imported by FreeCAD for creating assembly
 - `docs` directory: documentation written with [GitBuilding](https://gitbuilding.io/)
 - `firmware` directory: code for pump speed controllers based on Arduino Uno R3